 set trafficpolicy shaper shaper1 bandwidth 100mbit set trafficpolicy shaper shaper1 default bandwidth 60mbit set trafficpolicy shaper shaper1 class 2 bandwidth 20mbit set trafficpolicy shaper shaper1 class 2 match client2 ip source address 10.0.1.2/32 set trafficpolicy shaper shaper1 class 3 bandwidth 20mbit set trafficpolicy shaper shaper1 class 3 match client3 ip source address 10.0.1.3/32 set interfaces ethernet eth0 trafficpolicy out shaper1 commit

 In this example, a shaper policy shaper1 is defined and applied to the out direction on interface eth0, which has 100 Mbps bandwidth.
 Two classes of traffic are defined, one for traffic originating from IP address 10.0.1.2 and the other for traffic origination from IP address 10.0.1.3.
-Each of the two classes is guaranteed 20 Mbps of bandwidth for its traffic.
+Each of the two classes is guaranteed 20 Mbps of bandwidth for its traffic, meaning that when under load it guarantees that bandwidth, but can exceed it if there is availability.
 All other traffic falls into the default class with 60 Mbps reserved bandwidth.
-So, for example, if the current outgoing traffic on eth0 includes 20 Mbps from 10.0.1.2, 20 Mbps from 10.0.1.3, and 80 Mbps from other sources, the traffic from 10.0.1.2 and 10.0.1.3 will be sent out at their full rates since they are each guaranteed 20 Mbps, and the other traffic will only be sent out at 60 Mbps.
+So, for example, if the current outgoing traffic on eth0 includes 20 Mbps from IP 10.0.1.2, 20 Mbps from IP 10.0.1.3, and 80 Mbps from other sources, the traffic from IP 10.0.1.2 and IP 10.0.1.3 will be sent out at their full rates since they are each guaranteed 20 Mbps, and the other traffic will only be sent out at 60 Mbps.

 The limiter policy performs ingress policing and therefore can only be applied to the in direction of traffic on a network interface.
 You can define multiple classes of traffic, and you can apply a separate bandwidth limit to each class.
 For example, the following policy set a limit of 1 Mbps for incoming ICMP traffic on eth0 and a limit of 10 Mbps for the other traffic.